Skip to Content

 3. Hand-Eye Coordination

-In order to place an object in the right square, not touch the line and be able to retrieve it again later, children need hand-eye coordination.
+In order to place an object in the right square, not touch the line and be able to retrieve it again later, children need strong hand-eye coordination.

 This game is good practice for this skill which will be used in all movement activities and sports going forward.